eafit-apolo/apolo-users/docs/source/software/scientific_libraries/Jasper/Jasper-1.900.1/index.rst

 Prerequisites
 -------------

-- Python 2.7, Python 3.4 o superior
+- Python 2.7, Python 3.4 or higher
 - numpy
 - Pysam
 - matplotlib (Just in case you want to generate graphics)